Abhishek-77/Academic-Participation-And-Student-engagement-Portal/README.md

 ## Data Cleaning:
 1. Addressed missing values by filling blanks and removing incomplete records in key fields such as Age, Gender, Attendance Percentage, Retention Rate, and Satisfaction Score.

+2. Approxamately 500 duplicate entries had been removed resulting total number of Students to 10,000 for final data Analysis.

 2. Validated date formats for enrollment dates and ensured logical consistency in attendance values.

 3. Standardized column names and ensured consistency in formatting for improved data integrity.